Infective endocarditis: Risk factors

-In the past, one in eight cases of infective endocarditis was because of bacteremia caused by dental procedures (in most cases due to Streptococcus viridans, which reside in the oral cavity), such as cleaning or extraction of a tooth.
-This was thought to be more clinically significant than it actually was.
-However, it is important that a dentist or a dental hygienist be told of any heart problems before commencing treatment.
-Antibiotics are administered to patients with certain heart conditions as a precaution, although this practice has changed in the US, with new American Heart Association guidelines released in 2007, and in the UK as of March 2008 due to new NICE guidelines.
-Everyday tooth brushing and flossing will similarly cause bacteremia, so a high standard of oral health should be adhered to at all times.

-Although there is little evidence to support antibiotic prophylaxis for dental treatment, the current American Heart Association guidelines are highly accepted by clinicians and patients.

 Pathogenesis

 Damaged valves and endocardium contribute to the development of infective endocarditis.
 Specifically, the damaged part of a heart valve forms a local blood clot, a condition known as non-bacterial thrombotic endocarditis (NBTE).
 The platelet and fibrin deposits that form as part of the blood clotting process allow bacteria to take hold and form vegetations.
 As previously mentioned, the body has no direct methods of combating valvular vegetations because the valves do not have a dedicated blood supply.
 This combination of damaged valves, bacterial growth, and lack of a strong immune response results in infective endocarditis.

 Damage to the valves and endocardium can be caused by: